-Skiing in Austria means quaint villages that double as fantastically family-friendly ski and snowboarding resorts complete with good English-speaking ski schools and short transport times of just an hour and half.
-As with ski holidays in France and Italy, it also means lots of wonderful food to give you plenty of energy for tackling those sparkling slopes!
+Pefect for families, couples & singles alike, skiing in Austria offers quaint villages that double as buzzing ski and snowboarding resorts - complete with good English-speaking ski schools and short transport times of just an hour and half.
+As with ski holidays in France, it also means lots of wonderful food to give you plenty of energy for tackling those sparkling slopes!

 Though known as one of the world’s most challenging areas, the Tirol’s St Anton isn’t reserved for experienced skiers and snowboarders, with nursery slopes, easy runs and lots of scope for intermediates too.
 Lech and Zürs are just a short bus-ride away for those who fancy a change of scene.

-Similarly, though it has a reputation for its lively nightlife, St Anton also has plenty of gentler après-ski on offer for families, including ice-skating, tobogganing, sleigh-rides and swimming, and it’s worth noting that Mark Warner’s Chalet hotel Schweizerhof offers young families a peaceful location away from the main hub.
-Meanwhile, for teens St Anton is the perfect resort to be both well entertained and safe, on the slopes and off.
+Similarly, though it has a reputation for its lively nightlife, St Anton also has plenty of gentler après-ski on offer for families, including ice-skating, tobogganing, sleigh-rides and swimming.

 For more information visit St Anton.